-No matter what time of year it is, stress can always creep in.
-Winter holidays often deliver depression along with the gift wrap and gingerbread, while schedule changes during summer vacation can bring on anxiety instead of relaxation.
+Winter holidays have a reputation for delivering depression along with gift wrap and gingerbread.
+But schedule changes during summer vacation can also bring on anxiety instead of relaxation.

-All that tension takes a dangerous toll on our health, as rates of panic disorders and stress-related mental illness continue to climb.1 Elevated stress hormones also increase inflammation, putting you at risk for serious issues, including heart disease, cancer, and autoimmune disorders.14 Addressing your stress can save your life!
+All that tension takes a dangerous toll, and rates of panic disorders and stress-related mental illness continue to climb.1 Elevated stress hormones also increase inflammation, putting you at risk for serious issues, including heart disease, cancer, and autoimmune disorders.14

 My top 6 stress-busting strategies:

 6) LOL: Laughter really is the best medicine.
-Not only does a good belly laugh loosen your muscles for a long time afterward, it also causes the release of endorphins, feel-good chemicals that reduce stress and and can even temporarily relieve pain.7 In fact, one study found that people with a good sense of humor actually live longer!8
+Not only does a good belly laugh loosen your muscles for a long time afterward, it also causes the release of endorphins, feel-good chemicals that reduce stress and even temporarily relieve pain.7 In fact, one study found that people with a good sense of humor actually live longer!8